Max Carocci, MA, PhD

 Over the years Max has been the recipient of several awards and honorary positions.
 He held a research residency at UC Davis, California while doing his PhD (2001-2002), and honorary research posts at Birkbeck College’s Art History Department (2010-2012), and the British Museum’s Anthropology Library and Research Centre (2006-2008).
 He received grants from the Royal Anthropological Institute (2004), the Esperanza Trust (2008), the Thaw Foundation (2008), and the British Academy (2012-2014).
 Most recently, the Sainsbury Research Unit at the University of East Anglia offered him a grant to conduct research on representations of the face in Native North American art (2016).
 Max sits on advisory and editorial boards of numerous institutions.
 Please consult the attached CV for details.

 Max has published numerous articles, and book reviews for peer-reviewed and popular publications.
 He has also edited books and contributed to encylopædias and compendia about museum collections, art, and anthropology.
 A firm commitment to interdisciplinary work has led Max to explore in his scholarly work a variety of topics at the convergence between different fields, which have resulted in a heterogeneous, yet coherent corpus of work where anthropology fuses with visual studies, museology, and curatorship.
 Please refer to the relevant section and CV to see a full list of all Max’s publications.
-Do look out for his forthcoming edited book: Art, Observation and an Anthropology of Illustration (Bloomsbury, 2022)!
+Among his latest publications, the edited book: Art, Observation and an Anthropology of Illustration (Bloomsbury, 2022), and Art, Shamanism and Animism co-edited with Robert J. Wallis (MDPI, 2022).

 Curatorship, Consultancies, and Contributions